IPU frequently asked questions

 How do IPU programs address differing perspectives on regulation?

 Do I have to attend both weeks of the Annual Program?

 What is the commissioners-only registration option for the Annual Regulatory Studies Program?

 If I already attended the Annual Program, can I come back?

 Does IPU provide financial assistance to program attendees?

 IPU limits corporate sponsorship and generally cannot offer financial assistance to program attendees.
 IPU is completely self-supported and program revenues provide most of our funding for operations.
-Stipends may be available through other organizations, including NARUC and its affiliates.
+Stipends may be available through other regulatory and professional organizations.
 MSU faculty and students are welcome to sit in on program sessions.
 Potential participants facing a financial hardship should contact the IPU Director.